← Back to Mobile Auto Detailing Modules

 Unlock Full Access

-Time to First Paid Detail: The number of days from the day you decide to start the mobile detailing business until you collect payment for your first completed detail.
-Best-in-class is 7 days or less.
-A solid target for a new operator is under 14 days.
-Formula: launch date to first paid invoice date.
-If you are over 30 days, you are probably overbuilding and under-selling.
+Days to First Paid Detail: Count the number of calendar days from the day you decide to start your mobile detailing business until the day you receive payment for your first completed paid detail.
+Benchmark goal: 7 days or less.

 Ready to scale your Mobile Auto Detailing business?